Samantha Bee, TBS apologize after profane insult aimed at Ivanka Trump

 Her remarks, and the network's response, came hours after the White House registered its disgust and TBS pulled the clip from YouTube.

+Stephanie Grisham, a spokeswoman for first lady Melania Trump, accused the media of bias in quickly canceling Roseanne over its star's racist tweet, directed at former President Obama's aide Valerie Jarrett, but merely apologizing for language directed at President Trump's daughter.

+"The double standard is truly astounding," Grisham said.
+"Time and again the Trump family and members of this administration are subjected to false reporting, hateful rhetoric and outrageous lies, all in the name of freedom of speech or comedy, yet the mainstream media stays silent."

-“The language used by Samantha Bee last night is vile and vicious.
-The collective silence by the left and its media allies is appalling,” press secretary Sarah Huckabee Sanders said in a statement.
+White House press secretary Sarah Huckabee Sanders also weighed in: “The language used by Samantha Bee last night is vile and vicious.
+The collective silence by the left and its media allies is appalling,” she said in a statement.
 "Her disgusting comments and show are not fit for broadcast, and executives at Time Warner and TBS must demonstrate that such explicit profanity about female members of this administration will not be condoned on its network.”

 Used-car marketplace AutoTrader.com also announced Thursday that it was pulling its ads from Full Frontal amid the mounting backlash.